xinyee20/tp/docs/DeveloperGuide.md

 |   |**Pros**|**Cons**
 ---|---|---
-**Option 1**<br>To store the students inside a `UniqueList<Student>` | This is easy and straight-forward to implement | This may involve greater overhead when accessing the list of students in a tutorial group, as the specified group may need to be found from a list of groups before the list of students from the specified group is retrieved
+**Option 1**<br>To store the students inside a `UniqueList<Student>`. | This is easy and straight-forward to implement. | This may involve greater overhead when accessing the list of students in a tutorial group, as the specified group may need to be found from a list of groups before the list of students from the specified group is retrieved.
-**Option 2 (Current)**<br>To store the students inside a `HashMap<GroupName, UniqueList<Student>>` | This allows for more efficient retrieval of the list of students from a tutorial group by just inputting the group's name | This does not allow the order of addition of students to a group to be maintained
+**Option 2 (Current)**<br>To store the students inside a `HashMap<GroupName, UniqueList<Student>>`. | This allows for more efficient retrieval of the list of students from a tutorial group by just inputting the group's name. | This does not allow the order of addition of students to a group to be maintained.

 **Reasons for choosing option 2:**